 Development Project Director

-As Development Project Director for the Downtown Development District, Whitney JH Cooper assists the Executive Director and Assistant Director with project management of special Downtown Development District initiatives; forming and maintaining partnerships with the public and private sector, developing strategies, formulating policies and procedures to implement projects, developing grant application and reporting materials, and furthering the vision outlined for downtown in various Downtown Master Plan documents.
+As Development Project Director for the Downtown Development District, Whitney Hoffman Sayal assists the Executive Director and Assistant Director with project management of special Downtown Development District initiatives; forming and maintaining partnerships with the public and private sector, developing strategies, formulating policies and procedures to implement projects, developing grant application and reporting materials, and furthering the vision outlined for downtown in various Downtown Master Plan documents.

-While working at the Downtown Development District, Ms. Cooper has worked with interdisciplinary teams organizing, managing, researching, and developing fast-paced projects that align with the Downtown Development District’s mission.
-Ms. Cooper’s work is committed to the effective and efficient development of policies, procedures, and implementation efforts that enhance Downtown Baton Rouge’s cultural attributes, environmental systems, and economic stability.
+While working at the Downtown Development District, Mrs. Hoffman Sayal has worked with interdisciplinary teams organizing, managing, researching, and developing fast-paced projects that align with the Downtown Development District’s mission.
+Mrs. Hoffman Sayal’s work is committed to the effective and efficient development of policies, procedures, and implementation efforts that enhance Downtown Baton Rouge’s cultural attributes, environmental systems, and economic stability.
 Downtown project experience includes the Downtown Greenway, Florida St and River Road Levee Access, and Louisiana Arts and Science Museum Plaza.
-Ms. Cooper also assists the Downtown Development District with communications, marketing, and public relationships initiatives.
+Ms. Hoffman Sayal also assists the Downtown Development District with communications, marketing, and public relationships initiatives.

-Ms. Cooper has planning experience and knowledge of community and urban planning, architecture, and landscape architecture systems that she gained from her professional work and education.
+Mrs. Hoffman Sayal has planning experience and knowledge of community and urban planning, architecture, and landscape architecture systems that she gained from her professional work and education.
 She has professional bachelor’s architecture degree from Louisiana Tech University and landscape architecture master’s degree from Louisiana State University Robert Reich School of Landscape Architecture.
-Prior to her work at the DDD, Ms. Cooper gained professional experience in the private, non-profit, and government sectors managing multiple types and scales of projects, plans, and programs.
+Prior to her work at the DDD, Mrs. Hoffman Sayal gained professional experience in the private, non-profit, and government sectors managing multiple types and scales of projects, plans, and programs.
 While working in the private environment she focused her efforts on the sustainable and ecological design of public spaces, developed ecological and community plans, and wrote the Louisiana Statewide Comprehensive Outdoor Recreation Plan (SCORP).
-Ms. Cooper’s work in the non-profit and governmental sectors included the planning and implementation of housing and economic development initiatives within East Baton Rouge Parish.
+Mrs. Hoffman Sayal’s work in the non-profit and governmental sectors included the planning and implementation of housing and economic development initiatives within East Baton Rouge Parish.

-Whitney JH Cooper also currently serves as Secretary on the Executive Committee for the Louisiana Chapter of the American Planning Association, as well as a member of the Board of Directors for the Baranco-Clark YMCA in Baton Rouge.
-In her free time, she enjoys gardening with her son, Rayne, and watching him play sports.
+Whitney Hoffman Sayal also currently serves as a member of the Board of Directors for BREADA and the Baranco-Clark YMCA in Baton Rouge.
+She also serves as a commissioner on the East Baton Rouge City-Parish Historic Planning Commission.
+In her free time, she enjoys spending time with her husband, Engin Sayal, and son Rayne.

 Administrative Specialist II